 The first banknotes were issued in the 11th century during the Song dynasty.
 The government even built paper money factories in different cities.
-These paper bills represented the amount of funds that a merchant had.
+These paper bills represented the number of funds that a merchant had.

 China still stays at the forefront of the payments industry.
 The top-10 of the annual FinTech 100 leaders includes 5 Chinese companies — Ant Financial, Qudian, Lufax, Zhongan, and JD Finance.
 Mobile payments popularity is growing so fast now – the list of Alipay users includes about 400 million Chinese people.

 Europe’s first paper bills were issued in Sweden in the 17th century.
 The government needed to take out a loan, and the head of Stockholms Banco decided to lend special credit notes (or Kreditivsedlar) instead of metal coins.
 These banknotes were backed by a promise of future payment in metal.
 Sweden people called their metal money daler (copper daler, silver daler etc) so they decided to call new paper money daler too.

 People appreciated banknotes because they were much more comfortable to carry than large copper daler.
 Merchants had to transport heavy coins by horse and cart for making large payments.
 But, taking light paper money inside an envelope to pay for goods, that’s a different matter.
 A few years later, it turned out, the government didn’t recover their loan arrears, so the bank had to issue more banknotes, which were not backed by precious metals.
 So the bank had collapsed, and the head of the bank received a life sentence.